Brian Propp: Hartford Whalers

 Propp suited up for one last season in the NHL, inking a free agent contract with the Hartford Whalers for the 1993–94 NHL season.
 Although Propp only scored 29 points, it was a productive season for him as he played both his 1000th NHL game and scored his 1000th NHL point on March 19, 1994, which, fittingly, came on a goal against the Philadelphia Flyers.

 During the NHL labour stoppage in 1994, Propp played as a player-coach for Anglet Hormadi Élite in France.
 After the lockout, however, Propp did not return to play in the National Hockey League, nor did he continue his career in Europe opting instead to retire from the game.

-Propp holds a hapless achievement in that he went to the Stanley Cup Finals five times, with Philadelphia in 1980, 1985, and 1987, with the Boston Bruins in 1990, and with Minnesota in 1991, without ever winning.
+Propp holds the unfortunate distinction of appearing in five Stanley Cup Finals, with Philadelphia in 1980, 1985, and 1987, with the Boston Bruins in 1990, and with Minnesota in 1991, and not winning a championship.
 He played in the NHL All-Star game five times.

 Propp finished with 1,004 points over 1,016 NHL games in 15 NHL seasons, and ranks second in Flyers history in goals (369, behind Bill Barber), third in assists (480, behind Bobby Clarke and Claude Giroux), and fourth overall in games played in a Flyers uniform (behind Barber, Clarke, and Giroux).